Nin-MAR.KI: Associations with other deities

 Nin-MAR.KI was considered to be a daughter of Nanshe.
 She was directly referred to as her first child (dumu saĝ).
 While this familial relation is mentioned for the first time in texts from the reign of Gudea, it is assumed it was older.
 Her father was Nanshe's husband Nindara, though Walther Sallaberger notes that he appears to play no specific role in relation to her in known sources.

 In Nina, Nin-MAR.KI was worshiped alongside deities such as Hendursaga and Dumuzi-abzu, and it is possible a special, though not fully understood, connection existed between her and the latter.
 She also often appears in offering lists alongside the deity dNin-MÙŠ-bad, who might have functioned as her husband, though no direct evidence for this common modern assumption is available in any known primary sources.
 Sallaberger argues that he might have been viewed as another of Nanshe's children at an early point in time.
 Other deities worshiped alongside Nin-MAR.KI include Nadua, the deification of a stele, and Igiamaše, whose name means "before the mother," who according to Selz might have been her daughter, though Sallaberger considers this relation to be uncertain.

 The god list An = Anum, which most likely dates to the Kassite period, mentions a group depending on the copy labeled as the "ten children of Nin-MAR.KI" or "the thirteen children of Nin-MAR.KI."
 In the same text, a goddess named Nin-Anzu, dNIN-dIM.DUGUDmušen, appears as the ĝud balag (literally "bull lyre") of Nin-MAR.KI.
 Uri Gabbay points out that the same cuneiform signs also functioned as a logographic representation of the Akkadian word mundalku, which can be translated "counselor" or "advisor," and also referred to a type of benevolent minor deity.
-A gloss present in a single source suggests that the sign NIN in Nin-Aazu s name is to be read as ereš or égi, instead.
+A gloss present in a single source suggests that the sign NIN in Nin-Anzu's name is to be read as ereš or égi instead.
 Sallaberger therefore renders her name as NIN-Anzu.

 No known sources indicate that Nin-MAR.KI was ever equated with any other deities, and she never developed strong connections with any members of the Mesopotamian pantheon from outside of the Lagash area.